 - Fever that goes away for 24 hours and then returns

-- Your child can return to child care or school after the fever is gone and your child feels well enough to participate in normal activities.
+- Your child can go back to school after the fever is gone.
+Your child should also feel well enough to join in normal activities.
 For practical purposes, the spread of colds cannot be prevented.

-- Severe difficulty breathing (struggling for each breath, unable to speak or cry because of difficulty breathing, making grunting noises with each breath)
+- Severe trouble breathing struggling for each breath, can barely speak or cry

 - Your child looks or acts very sick